DUSHIME1212/alu-higher_level_programming/python-if_else_loops_functions/READme.md

-These are loops and if else
+These are loops and if else loops